Gilgamesh60/Binding_affinity_predictor/visualize/README.md

+## Visualizations

-The PDBBIND dataset is pretty complex to understand.
-So if you are having troubles understanding the different things in the dataset you can use this file.
+The PDBBIND dataset is a pretty complex dataset with different type of useful information scattered across various files and folders.
+This notebook is made as a guide to understand the dataset better.